roytang/blog/content/posts/2008/05/grand-prix-trial-manila-i.md

   </div>
 </div>

 I felt unsure bringing in this deck (or any other deck actually).
-I&'m walking into a tournament again with no playtesting, so it&'s almost sure to bite me in the ass.
-Still, it&'s a solid choice; hopefully I could just make some skill matter.
-I probably should have splashed white for some removal, but I didn&'t have time to gather Crib Swaps.
+I'm walking into a tournament again with no playtesting, so it's almost sure to bite me in the ass.
+Still, it's a solid choice; hopefully I could just make some skill matter.
+I probably should have splashed white for some removal, but I didn't have time to gather Crib Swaps.

 **